rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

 As you can see, POP3 is an incredibly simple protocol.
 We just used "USER" and "PASS" to login to the service.
 The "LIST" command gives us a list of all available messages and the message size.
-"RETR" shows us the e-mail's contents, and "DELE" immediately deletes the message from the server.
+"RETR" shows us the email's contents, and "DELE" immediately deletes the message from the server.
 POP3's primary advantages over IMAP are its simplicity and low overhead.